2025 Quarter Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 2. Broadstrike Errors

-Genuine broadstrike errors display smooth edges without the normal ridges (reeding), lack a proper rim, and appear slightly thinner and wider than standard quarters, typically valued at $20 and up.
+Genuine broadstrike errors display smooth edges without the standard reeding (ridges), lack a proper rim, and appear slightly thinner and wider than a standard quarter.
+True broadstrikes start at around $20 and up depending on the severity and grade.

-Die cracks appear as raised lines across a coin’s surface, caused by fractures in the metal dies used for striking.
-Die chips manifest as raised blobs where pieces of the die have broken away during the minting process.
+Die cracks appear as raised lines across a coin’s surface caused by fractures in the metal die.
+Die chips show as small raised blobs where pieces of the die have broken away.
+A cud is a major retained die break along the rim — the most dramatic and valuable of this error family.

-Individual die chips and minor cracks typically hold minimal value, but dramatic examples—particularly retained cuds (major die breaks along the rim)—can command prices ranging from $20 to over $200 depending on size and location.
+Individual die chips and minor cracks typically hold minimal value, while dramatic cuds (large die breaks along the rim) can command $20–$200 or more depending on size and location.

 Where to Sell Your 2025 Quarter?